RutujaRM/Tour_Management_System/Tour Management System/Readme.md

  ## React use libraries

-  1) axios: A popular HTTP client for making asynchronous HTTP requests from browsers or Node.js.
+  1) **axios**: A popular HTTP client for making asynchronous HTTP requests from browsers or Node.js.
 It supports promises and can intercept requests and responses.

   2) bootstrap: A front-end framework for developing responsive and mobile-first websites using HTML, CSS, and JavaScript components.